juice-shop/pwning-juice-shop/appendix/solutions.md

    ![JuiceShop.stl model in Fast STL Viewer](img/JuiceShop.stl-in-FastSTLViewer.png)

-### :warning: Inform the development team about a danger to some of their credentials
+### Inform the development team about a danger to some of their credentials

 1. Solve
    [Access a developer's forgotten backup file](#access-a-developers-forgotten-backup-file)
 2. The `package.json.bak` contains not only runtime dependencies but also development dependencies under the `devDependencies` section.
-3. Go through the list `devDependencies` and perform research on vulnerabilities in them which would allow a Software Supply Chain Attack.
+3. Go through the list of `devDependencies` and perform research on vulnerabilities in them which would allow a Software Supply Chain Attack.
 4. For the `eslint-scope` module you will learn about one such incident